 Try peanut butter or nut butter, syrup, additional chocolate chips or vegan chocolate spread, or caramelized nuts for toppings.

-19. Spinach Pancakes by Spa Bettie
+19. Spinach Pancakes

 Above, we listed green onion pancakes as a savory option, and spinach pancakes also hit the spot.
 If you’re looking to jazz up a dinner side or make a healthier choice at breakfast, these pancakes have more than a serving of veggies.
 They don’t taste too much like spinach, either.